Key Takeaways

 Top 10 Patient Retention Strategies That Actually Work

-These patient retention techniques are designed specifically for group practices, where multiple providers, departments, and touchpoints must work together seamlessly.
+These patient retention techniques are designed specifically for group practices, where multiple providers, departments, and touchpoints must work together to keep patients engaged, satisfied, and consistently returning for care.

 1. Don’t Let Patients Slip Away: Follow-Up Communication

-Outcome: Fewer no-shows, higher engagement, and improved patient retention metrics.
+Outcome: Fewer no-shows, lower patient dropout rate, higher patient engagement, and measurably improved patient retention metrics over time.

 2. Listen, Act, Retain: Collect and Use Patient Feedback

-Patient feedback is one of the most overlooked retention tactics for healthcare.
-When patients feel unheard, loyalty erodes quickly.
+Patient feedback is one of the most underutilized retention tactics in healthcare.
+Most practices collect satisfaction scores through HCAHPS surveys or post-visit forms but never close the loop by acting on what patients report.
+When patients feel unheard, loyalty erodes quickly and patient churn follows.

 3. Make Every Visit Memorable: Enhance the Patient Experience